BijonDurjoy/Task-Manager/README.md

 ## Arrow Function: calculate the percentage

-This arrow func calculatae the percentage of completed task.
+This arrow function calculatae the percentage of completed task.

 ```
 Percentage of completed tasks:  50.00%